-Antibody tests, also known as titer tests, are required for many employees on a pre-employment, periodic, or annual basis to ensure the safety of co-workers and the public with whom they interact.
-Antibody blood tests are a component of occupational health screenings which indicate if a person is immune to certain common diseases.
-Generally, if an antibody tests shows that a person is not immune to a particular illness, they can be required to get an immunization through their job if one is available.
+Antibody tests, also called titer tests, are often required as part of pre-employment screening, as well as periodically or annually for employees.
+Antibody testing ensures that co-workers and the public with whom they interact are safe.
+Antibody blood tests, such as COVID-19 titers, are one component of occupational health screenings.
+Antibody test results will tell you if someone is immune to certain common diseases.
+If a titer test indicates that the person is not immune to a certain illness, they may be required to get an immunization through their place of employment if it’s available.

 Antibody Tests for Employees

-According to OSHA, any employees who may come into contact with blood or other potentially infectious materials at their workplaces have a risk of exposure to the Hepatitis B virus.
-Employers at these types of facilities must offer vaccinations to their workers, and therefore, may require employees to take a titer blood test for Hepatitis B to determine the need for a vaccine.
+According to OSHA (Occupational Safety and Health Administration), employees who handle blood or other materials in their workplace which may be infectious have a higher risk of Hepatitis B virus exposure.
+In these facilities, employers must offer vaccines to their employees.
+They may require workers to take titer blood tests for Hepatitis B to determine if a vaccine is needed.

 Antibody Tests and COVID-19

-Due to the COVID-19 pandemic, there has been a lot of discussion about antibody tests.
-As employees return to work, the EEOC has determined that since coronavirus is “a direct threat,” employers have the legal right to test their employees before allowing them to return to work.
-This includes COVID-19 antibody tests, specifically the IgG COVID-19 antibody test.
+There is currently a lot of discussion about titer testing for workers, due to the COVID-19 pandemic.
+Many employees are now returning to on-site work, and the EEOC has determined coronavirus to be “a direct threat,” which gives employers the legal right to test employees for COVID-19 before they can return to the workplace.
+This includes administering COVID-19 antibody tests — specifically, the lgG COVID-19 antibody test.

-Normally, employers use private companies for antibody testing, which send their specimens to private, certified laboratories.
-The Centers for Disease Control and Prevention (CDC) also developed its own serologic (antibody) test.
-They are using this blood test to help evaluate the efficacy of antibody tests developed by private labs.
+Employers normally use private companies for antibody tests, and these companies will send the specimens they collect to private, certified laboratories.
+The CDC has developed its own serologic (antibody) test.
+This blood test is used to help evaluate the efficacy of antibody tests that were developed by private labs.